UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Under-Spire/Under-Spire.md

 None official.
 Artifacts recovered here are priceless — or cursed.
 Illicit trade in relics and forbidden texts funds both scholars and heretics.

 ---

-## Crime & Corruption
-The most sacred law of Respite forbids unlicensed descent — yet expeditions occur nightly.
-The [[Black Tribunal]]’s guards patrol to keep knowledge buried, but even they fear to go too deep.

-> *“The Spire is the lock.
-The Under-Spire is the keyhole.”*

----

-## Rumors
-- *The Annulus hums a melody that changes when Serenya prays.*
-- *An entire patrol vanished after finding a spiral-shaped gate of light.*
-- *Pharasmin clerics whisper that the dead buried here don’t rest — they listen.*

----